Daheer/E-Commerce-Recommender/README.md

     └─── model_architecture.png
 ```
 # Usage
-Follow the code [here](#prereq), it should launch a server in your localhost with some port.
-Head over to "bought" page and index into the item bought.
+Running the code mentioned above should launch a server in your localhost with some port.
+Head over to "bought" page and supply an index.
 Example:
 > localhost:8000/bought/1234

 # Demo